graphql/graphql-spec/spec/Section 3 -- Type System.md

 ### String

-The String scalar type represents textual data, represented as UTF-8 character sequences.
+The String scalar type represents textual data, represented as a sequence of unicode code points.
+How the String is encoded internally (e.g. UTF-8) is left to the implementation.
 The String type is most often used by GraphQL to represent free-form human-readable text.
 All response formats must support string representations, and that representation must be used here.

 **Result Coercion**

-Fields returning the type {String} expect to encounter UTF-8 string internal values.
+Fields returning the type {String} expect to encounter sequences of unicode code points.

 GraphQL servers may coerce non-string raw values to {String} when reasonable without losing information, otherwise they must raise a field error.
 Examples of